 Apheresis is performed as an outpatient procedure and usually takes 5 hours per procedure.
-You will have 1 to 4 procedures done to collect the required number of stem cells.
-For several days prior to the procedure, a drug called Neupogen[®], which is a growth-factor, is taken in injection form to produce a greater number of stem cells, which are released into the blood.
+You will have 1 to 4 procedures done to collect the required number of T

 Apheresis is done by inserting a needle into one arm and connecting the IV tubing to a machine where the peripheral stem cells are separated and collected.
-The remaining blood components (white cells, red cells, and platelets) are returned to you through another IV in your other arm or through the other lumen of your tunneled catheter.
+The remaining blood components (white cells, red cells, and platelets) are returned to you through another IV in your other arm or through the other lumen of your tunneled